wrg02/gcp-e2e-cicd/README.md

 To create the clusters, edit `bootstrap/gke-cluster-init.sh`:
 1. Replace `project-id-here` with your project-id on line 3.
 2. Run `. .bootstrap/gke-cluster-init.sh`

+These clusters are being created with Autopilot mode, check the [docs] (https://cloud.google.com/kubernetes-engine/docs/concepts/autopilot-overview) for reference

 ## IAM and service account setup
 You must give Cloud Build explicit permission to trigger a Cloud Deploy release.